-SEC.
-2. Territory of the City of Silay.-The City of Silay, which is hereby created, shall comprise the present. territorial jurisdiction of the municipality of Silay in the Province of Negros Occidental.

-SEC.
-3. Corporate character of the City.-The City of shall constitute a political body corporate, endowed with the attribute of perpetual succession and possessed of the powers, which pertain to a municipal corporation, to be exercised in conformity with the provisions of this Charter.
+- SEC.
+2. Territory of the City of Naga.-The City of Naga which is hereby created, shall comprise the present territorial jurisdiction of the municipality of Naga, in the Province of Camarines Sur. - SEC.
+3. Corporate Character of the City.-The City of Naga constitutes a political body corporate and as such is endowed with the attribute of perpetual succession and possessed of the powers which pertain to a municipal corporation, to be exercised in conformity with the provisions of this Charter. - SEC.

-SEC.
 4. Seal and general powers of the City.-The City shall have a common seal, and may alter the same at pleasure.
-It may take, purchase, receive, hold, lease, convey and dispose of real and personal property for the general interest of the city, condemn private property for public use, contract and be contracted with, sue and be sued, prosecute and defend to final judgment and execution wherein said city is a party, and exercise all the powers hereinafter conferred.
+It may take, purchase, receive, hold, lease, convey, and dispose of real and personal property for the general interests of the city, condemn private property for public use, contract and be contracted with, sue and be sued, prosecute and defend to final judgment and execution, and exercise all the powers hereafter conferred. - SEC.
+5. The City not liable for damages.-The City shall not be liable or held for damages or injuries to persons or Property arising from the failure of the Municipal Board, the Mayor, or any other city officer or employee, to enforce the provisions of this Charter, or any other law or ordinance, or from negligence of said Municipal Board, Mayor or other city officers or employees while enforcing or attempting to enforce the provisions thereof. - SEC.
+6. Jurisdiction of the City.-The jurisdiction of the City of Naga for police purposes shall be coextensive with its territorial jurisdiction, and for the purpose of protecting and insuring the purity of the water supply of the city, such police jurisdiction shall also extend over all territory within the drainage area of such water supply, or within one hundred meters of any reservoir, conduit, canal, aqueduct or pumping station used in connection with the city water service.

+ARTICLE II.-The Mayor

 SEC.
-5. The City not liable for damages.-The City shall not be liable or held liable for damages or injuries to persons or property arising from the failure of the Municipal Board, the Mayor, or any other officer or employee, to enforce the provisions of this Charter, or any other law or ordinance, or from negligence of said Municipal Board, Mayor or other city officers or employees while enforcing or attempting to enforce the provisions thereof.
+7. The Mayor-His appointment and compensation.-The Mayor shall be the chief executive of the City.
+He shall be appointed by the President of the Philippines, with the consent of the Commission on Appointments of the Congress of the

+Philippines, and shall hold office at the pleasure of the President.

+He shall receive a salary of not exceeding four thousand pesos a year.
+With the approval of the Secretary of the Interior, the Mayor may be provided in addition to his salary, a not commutable allowance of not exceeding two thousand pesos per annum.

 SEC.
-6. Jurisdiction of the City.-The jurisdiction of the City of Silay for police purposes shall be coextensive with its territorial jurisdiction, and for the purpose of protecting and insuring the purity of the water supply of the city, such police jurisdiction shall also extend over all territory within the drainage area of such water supply, or within one hundred meters of any reservoir, conduit, canal, aqueduct or pumping station used in connection with the city water service.

-SEC.
-7. The Mayor.-The Mayor shall be elected at large by the qualified voters of the city.
-He shall be at least thirty years of age, a resident of the city at least five years prior to his election, and a qualified voter therein: Provided, That the first election for Mayor shall be held at the general election for provincial and municipal officials next following the approval of this Act.
-He shall hold office for four years, unless sooner removed for just cause and with due process of law.

-He shall receive a salary of not exceeding four thousand eight hundred pesos per annum.
-With the approval of the President of the Philippines the Mayor may be provided, in addition to his salary, a non-commutable allowance of not exceeding two thousand pesos per annum.

-SEC.
-8. The Vice-Mayor.-There shall be a vice-mayor who shall perform the duties of mayor in the event of the sickness, absence or other temporary incapacity of the mayor, or in the event of a definite vacancy in the position of mayor, until said office is filled in accordance with law.
-The vice-mayor shall also preside over, the meetings of the Municipal Board, but he shall have no right to vote except in case of tie.
-If, for any reason, the vice-mayor is temporarily incapacitated for the performance of the duties of the Mayor, or said office of the vice-mayor is vacant, the duties of the Mayor shall be performed by the City Treasurer.
-The acting Mayor shall have the same powers and duties as the Mayor.
+8. The Acting Mayor.-In the event of sickness, absence, or other temporary incapacity of the Mayor, or in the event of a vacancy in the position of Mayor, their City Treasurer shall perform the duties of the Mayor until said office shall be filled in accordance with law.
+If, for any reason, the duties of the office of the Mayor cannot be performed by the City Treasurer, said duties shall be performed by the City Engineer In case of the incapacity of the officials mentioned above to perform the duties of the Mayor, the President shall appoint or designate one.
+The Acting Mayor shall have the same powers and duties as the Mayor, and, if one appointed or designated is other than government official, he shall receive the same compensation.